rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 * Education;
 * Other significant relationships.

-Historical notes contain a brief overview of the evolution and development of a business or corporate body.
+Historical/Administrative history notes contain a brief overview of the evolution and development of a business or corporate body.
 They should include:

 * The official name of the organization and any history of name changes;
 * Location of the organization and any significant relocations/moves;